Included in General Admission | NOV 17, 2018 - JAN 1, 2019

 Science Pub Eugene is a monthly event that is open to anyone and everyone.
 No RSVP or scientific background required.
 Just bring your curiosity, sense of humor, and appetite for food, drinks, and knowledge!
 For more information or to sign up for our mailing list, email: email@example.com.

-Meet A Scientist: March
+Meet A Scientist: January

 Included in General Admission | Current science gets up close and personal at Meet a Scientist.
 This program, held on the second and fourth Saturdays of the month, features local scientists who share their research and knowledge with you through hands-on activities and conversation.
 Meet a Scientist exclusively features professionals who are OMSI Science Communication Fellows.

-Science Pub Corvallis: The Marbled Murrelet
+Science Pub Corvallis: Running Shoes

-March 12, 2018 | 6-8PM; Doors open @ 5PM | FREE
+January 14, 2019 | 6-8PM; Doors open @ 5PM | FREE, RSVP Required

 The Science Pub presentation is free and open to the public.